seancuttlefish/composite-bitluni/README.md

 Basically, I took all of the code I didn't want out of bitluni's game to leave something that allows you to draw text, dots, lines, triangles and filled and unfilled rectangles.
 I also added some comments and moved a few things around to help with readabiliy.
 The process of doing this was very helpful in helping me to understand his code.
 All the good stuff is still bitluni's, of couse.

 As with the bitluni original, the composite video output is on pin 25.
-Yhere is no audio.
+Yhere is no audio in this version.

 ### Control
 - graphics.init